 The agency would then be able to place you in some kind of appropriate position which they know about, and with one of the companies they may work routinely with.
 You will have to sign a contract which describes the type of work which must be done, and what the duties will be for the temporary employee, as well as the rate of pay which is involved.

 3. About your Interview

-When an interview with the temporary staffing agency is arranged for you, you will end up meeting with the recruiter and probably filling out some kind of information sheet or application which details your strengths and weaknesses.
-In some cases, this may be taken care of prior to the interview, so that it won’t be necessary during your face-to-face meeting.
+When you go to an interview with the temporary staffing agency, you will end up meeting with the recruiter and probably filling out some kind of information sheet or application which details your strengths and weaknesses.
+In some cases, this might happen prior to the interview, so that it won’t be necessary during your face-to-face meeting.

 You should always bring your most current resume to the interview with your recruiter, but if you don’t have a resume prepared, the agency will have professionals on hand who can assist you with the development of one.

-You will more than likely be required to provide the agency with at least two or three references, so they can obtain some background information on you, with regard to your work experience and character.
+You will need to provide the agency with at least two or three references, so they can obtain some background information on you, regarding your work experience and character.

 The interview will be very much like an interview with a prospective employer, and you will answer many of the same questions.
-For instance, you will probably be asked to discuss your employment history, what your strengths and weaknesses are, why you left previous employers, and what your career goals and objectives are.
+For instance, you will have to discuss your employment history, what are your strengths and weaknesses, why did you leave previous employers, and what are your career goals and objectives.

 In some cases, you will also be required to take specific tests that will evaluate the skills you may have, because these may be necessary for open positions the agency is aware of.
 As an example, if you’re looking to apply for a position as a typist, you may be given an exam that determines how quickly you can type, and how accurate your work is.